Our Most Frequently Asked Questions and Answers

 -

-Click the BLUE line that says “promotional code” and type in your code.
+At checkout, just click the BLUE line that says “promotional code” and type in your code.

 Heads-up: Once you’ve paid, we can’t give refunds on discounts—so double-check before you click that button.
 Need a hand?
 Just give us a shout; we love helping humans save money almost as much as alpacas love snacks.